nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 ----------

-Nipype provides an environment for interactive manipulation of data through a python interface as well as performing reproducible, distributed analysis using the pipeline system and has a growing developer and user community.
-Future plans include adding: interfaces to other analysis tools (e.g., Afni, ANTS), a direct interface to the NIPy statistical analysis framework, the ability to query data and workflows, a repository for workflows (cf. myExperiment.org), infrastructure for using Nipype as a teaching tool.
+Nipype provides an environment for interactive manipulation of data through a Python interface as well as performing reproducible, distributed analysis using the pipeline system and has a growing developer and user community.
+Future plans include adding: interfaces to other analysis tools (e.g., Afni, ANTS), a direct interface to the NIPy statistical analysis framework, the ability to query data and workflows, a repository for workflows (cf. myExperiment.org), and infrastructure for using Nipype as a teaching tool.

-Future plans
-(add afni,  ANTS, direct interface to nipy)
 Good opportunity for comparative validation of tools and algorithms Data more sematically annotated (go into detail) query on data,
 Web interface
 running on large cluster with Large Scale studies instituion wide stnadardized diagnostics

-facilitates training